keeema/bobril-samples/tutorial/bobril-page/resources/get-started.md

 const spaceOnRight = b.styleDef({ marginRight: 5 });
 ```

-Finally the main component maintains list of items composes the tree of final application.
+Finally the main component maintains list of items and composes the tree of final application.

  <!-- # from-file: ./examples/todo/index.tsx -->